partharamanujam/spring-rest/README.md

   to download Spring Tool Suite (tested on STS-3.5.1.RELEASE).
 After setting up STS:
   * run "./gradlew eclipse" from within project-folder
   * "Import" in Eclipse/STS "Existing Projects into Workspace"
-  * "Browse" for project-folder, and select as "root" directory
+  * "Browse" for project-folder, and select "root" directory
   * "Select" listed project, and press "Finish" button
   * Build & Run project within STS/Eclipse

 ### Command-line

 ```bash
 $ cd spring-rest/starter-project
 $ ./gradlew run
 ```

+### WAR file

+  On successful build, the war-file for deployment in Tomcat is available in "build/libs" directory.

 ### Log4J Configuration

   See properties setup in /spring-rest/starter-project/src/main/resources/javalog4j.properties file.
   You can also set logger-level per package and/or class in the properties file.

+### Content Negotiation

+  Support is available for JSON & XML contents.
+These are checked in the following order:
+  * path extension suffix to URL, e.g., http://localhost:8080/greeting.xml?name=partha
+  * format URL parameter, e.g., http://localhost:8080/greeting.xml?name=partha&format=xml
+  * accept headers, e.g., application/json
+  * defaults to JSON

 ## License